Global Sensitivity and Domain-Selective Testing for Functional-Valued Responses: An Application to Climate Economy

 \section{Global Sensitivity for Functional Outputs}

 The present section deals with the mathematical background needed to the decomposition of finite changes in functional variables.
-Building from \cite{Borgonovo2010} and \cite{Rabitz1999}, let us identify the input-output relationship of a given simulation model with a real response varying over an interval as
+Building from \cite{borgonovo_sensitivity_2010} and \cite{Rabitz1999}, let us define the input-output (I/O) relationship of a given simulation model with a real response varying over an interval as